In 2020 the UK supermarket chain Tesco withdrew thousands of jars of honey from its shelves after they were suspected of containing cheap sugar syrup.

 A 2018 survey by an international honey fraud detection laboratory found that nearly half of the honey sold on Australian supermarket shelves is adulterated.

-According to official Eurostat figures, last year (2018), the UK imported over 35000 tons of honey from China, more than any other country in the EU.
+According to official Eurostat figures, in 2018, the UK imported over 35000 tons of honey from China, more than any other country in the EU.

 Yet, "honey from China" is nowhere to be seen on UK supermarket shelves.
 So where is this honey?